brontosaurusrex/brontosaurusrex.github.io/_posts/2026-04-18-Note-taking-script.md

 #### pipe to

+Find the 1st note that has 'jobs' in the title and pipe to terminal markdown renderer:

     note c jobs | glow -w 120

 Pretty neat markdown render in terminal.
 Glow is in Trixie repos.